adamhatton/john-breedon-bass-tuition-pp4/TESTING.md

 ## Automated Testing

-The automated testing can be seen in the automated testing spreadsheet here.
-TO INPUT
+The automated testing can be seen in the [automated testing spreadsheet](docs/testing/jbtuition-automated-testing.xlsx)

 I wrote automated tests for all forms, models, and views.
 The specific tests can be seen below, because there are three django apps I have grouped the testing screenshots by type (i.e. forms, models then views).